EricZinda/Perplexity/Backlog.md

             - This can probably be done later since they will always fail anyway since the fact_check predication is dealing with instances and the group handlers will both fail

-        - (fixed) Regression:are any dishes vegetarian?->Yes.(there are more)
+        - Correct but error should be fixed:
+            Both are cases where we just need a better error message
+            - (This is correct, but a bad error) Regression: Example24_reset: regression: copy "/temp/59.txt" in "/documents" -> '/temp/59.txt' in '/documents' is not in '/documents'
                 Expected:
-            Yes.
-            Waiter: What can I get you?

-        - (fixed) Regression: Example34: 'file1.txt' and 'file2.txt' are in a folder together -> Yes, that is true.
-            Expected:
-            Yes, that is true.
-            (there are more)

-        - Regression: Example24_reset: regression: copy "\>temp\>59.txt" in "\>documents\ -> '/temp/59.txt' in '/documents' is not in '/documents'
-            Expected:
-            There isn't a '/temp/59.txt' in '/documents' in the system Error is correct but bad. sstring.py line 226 adds 1 to the position
+                There isn't a '/temp/59.txt' in '/documents' in the system

             - (This is correct, but a bad error) Regression: Example23_reset:copy 'blue' in '\>documents' -> I can't copy 'blue'
                 Expected:
                     'blue' in '/documents' is not in '/documents'

         - Regression: Example23_reset: what is in this 'blue' -> There isn't a 'blue' in the system
             Expected: